 Spam emails have pretty much been around since the dawn of the internet, but there are plenty of companies which still fall victim to them on a regular basis.
 There is plenty of filtering software out there which promises to reduce the amount of spam which gets through your servers, but there are also some simple actions which you can take and practices which you can put into place to help out with this.
 First of all, you should avoid publishing your email in plain text which can easily be copied by robotic tools.
 Don’t forward on any chain emails that you receive and avoid the most common of email solicitations.
 You should also read up on some of the most common scams out there at the moment so that you know exactly what it is that you need to be looking out for.
 Before you ever submit any email addresses to an external party, you need to read all the conditions thoroughly.

 Technology is constantly changing all the time – and so to are the mistakes that small business owners are making with regards to this.
 These are just a few of the most common mistakes out there which you need to watch out for.
 Simply avoiding these in the first instance can help a great deal in not falling into the common traps which are out there.
-Even if you are not all that technologically savvy to start off with, this is the world we live in now and you need to make sure that you are keeping up with it.
+Even if you are not all that tech savvy to start off with, this is the world we live in now and you need to make sure that you are keeping up with it.